 Quick Answer

-If kerb appeal and longevity matter most, choose block paving — it lasts 25-30 years, looks more characterful, and individual blocks can be lifted and re-laid.
-If speed of install and lower upfront cost matter most, choose tarmac — a typical drive is finished in 2-4 days and costs 20-30% less per square metre.
-Both are great surfaces when installed properly.
+If kerb appeal and design flexibility matter most, choose block paving — it offers more pattern and colour options, and individual blocks can be lifted and re-laid cleanly.
+If lower upfront cost and faster install matter most, choose tarmac.
+Both are excellent surfaces when installed properly.
 Both fail badly when they're not.

 Durability & Lifespan

-• Block paving: 25-30 years with proper sub-base, edge restraints and kiln-dried jointing sand.
+Block paving is a long-lasting surface when installed with the right sub-base, edge restraints and jointing sand.
 Individual blocks can be lifted and replaced if damaged.

 Both surfaces depend entirely on the sub-base.
-Skimp on the dig-out and either will fail in 3-5 years.
+Skimp on the dig-out and either will fail prematurely.

 Maintenance

-Tarmac needs almost no day-to-day maintenance.
-Optional re-sealing every 4-5 years (£3-£6/m²) keeps it looking dark and slows oxidation.
-Edges occasionally need patching.
+Tarmac needs very little day-to-day maintenance.
+Optional re-sealing from time to time keeps it looking dark and slows oxidation.
+Edges occasionally need attention.

-Block paving benefits from a kiln-dried sand top-up every 2-3 years (we'll do this if you want, or you can DIY for the cost of a bag of sand).
-Occasional weed treatment in the joints.
-A power-wash every couple of years if you want it spotless.
+Block paving benefits from a kiln-dried sand top-up from time to time and occasional weed treatment in the joints.
+A clean every couple of years if you want it spotless.

 Look & Kerb Appeal